Dimitrie Stelaru: Legacy

 Stelaru preserved his posthumous fame in Romanian literary circles.
 Martin, who delivered Stelaru's funeral oration, believes that he was an "occasional guru" to the younger Nichita Stănescu, whose own poetry is similarly tapped into a "bohemianism of the spiritual elites."
 As noted by literary scholar Victor Corcheș, his legacy was otherwise tarnished: "like other men of letters, I once fell victim to a prejudice that saw [Stelaru] the poet as an angel, and the man as a demon!
 As such, I admired and read the former, while condemning and avoiding the latter!
 It was much later that I realized [...] that his existence as a man, lavishly peppered with dramatic or hilarious facts of life, was sublimated by his literary output, with his social avatars blending into a spiritual creation."

 As reported the in 1972 by journalist Ion Lazăr, few people in Segarcea-Vale so much as remembered Stelaru.
 Among those he interviewed was a cousin, Ion Popescu, who was a technician at the local collective farm, and who quipped that Stelaru had once "died and was then resurrected".
 The USR was involved in commemorating Stelaru, beginning in 1975 with a formal ceremony in Segarcea-Vale—noted guests included Corlaciu and Nicolae Dragoș.
 However, at around the same time, Viața Românească was not allowed to publish some of his manuscript poems, described by censors as too "intimist".
-One such work, taken up by that magazine in 1990, speaks about shadows as an alter ego:
+One such work, taken up by that magazine in 1990, speaks about shadows as poetic peronas:

 As noted in September 1979 by poet Vasile Petre Fati, "the absence of reference books on the exemplary poetry of Emil Botta or Dimitrie Stelaru" had become unforgivable.
 Stelaru's Culcer fairy tale was first taken up in Vatra magazine in May 1979.
 This was followed in 1982 by Stoica's book of memoirs, Amintirile unui fost corector, in which his recollections of life with Stelaru "are perhaps the liveliest, infused with the perfume of [Stoica's] age of illusions and with that of the intellectual and artistic bohemia of his day."
 As Sarău writes, "many years of 'silence' followed" the 1975 ceremony, down to 1984—when a monograph was published by Emil Manu; in the late 1980s, Corcheș and Sarău began researching the lesser-known aspects of the poet's life and work.
 Stelaru's contribution to children's literature was also being rediscovered: in 1986, Vrăjitoarele was taken up as a scenario by Cristian Pepino and his puppet theater.